 I’m particularly interested in the way Siemens (2005) talks about “the tectonic shifts in society where learning is no longer an internal, individualistic activity”, while Tschofen and Mackness (2012) argue for a greater emphasis on the individual, “An understanding of the individual in connectivism…has not been explored in any detail to this point” (p.125).
-My interest in this stems from my own experience during my ten years using the Values Exchange as student user, educator, development contributor and researcher, coupled with my more recent delving into such tools as VineCamera, Bambuser and Twitter.
-I am that individual; a part of a collective, yet a unique individual.
+My interest in this stems from my own experience during the past decade using the Values Exchange as student user, educator, development contributor and researcher, coupled with my more recent delving into such tools as VineCamera, Bambuser and Twitter.
+I am an individual; a part of a collective, yet a unique individual.
 I have learned from, and through, a networked learning community but would argue that my learning has been very personal and individualistic.
 My students too are individuals yet also are contributors to, and recipients of, the collective learning experience.

 The body of connectivism literature provides a rich opportunity to add an additional theoretical lens to my teaching and research, allowing me to consider the interplay between the shared principles of connectivism and the theory of values-based practice, and through this exploration help enhance my students to learn “the ability to construct and traverse connections” (Downes, 2007) through our collective and individual explorations of broadly sources digital technologies.

-My reading has also introduced me to Self-Determination Theory which focuses on the external and internal motivational factors of action.
+My reading has also introduced me to Self-Determination Theory (Ryan & Deci, 2000) which focuses on the external and internal motivational factors of action.
 Again the elements of autonomy, competence and relatedness are present, with the theory proposing that the extent to which action is enabled or disabled depends on the extent to which these elements are supported.
 This gives me further connections between what and how I teach.

 I remain committed to exploring my teaching practices, reflecting on the theories, processes and products that contribute to the motivations and connections of the individual and collective learning experience.
 The literature reveals few examples of the use of digital technologies in ethics education so from a professional development perspective there is significant value in exploring this area in greater depth.
 In addition, my teaching has recently broadened to include the redesign and subsequent delivery of a media and communications paper.
 This process has introduced me to a new focus on the use of mobile social media but also importantly has centered on transdisciplinary relationships across the university.
 The CMALT accreditation process will provide the impetus for structured exploration and reflection as well as helping motivate me to make this examination a priority.
 Through the accreditation process I hope to be able to extend my understanding of myself as a teacher, learner and researcher; to use this experience to facilitate positive change in my teaching practices and in doing so contribute to the learning of students and academic colleagues.